Introduction | Example | Tutorial | Applications

 Fortunately, you don’t have to be a VBA expert to know how Mid works.
 Excel has its own native worksheet function to extract substrings.
 The Excel Worksheet function, also called Mid, behaves almost the exact same as the VBA Mid function.
 The only difference is that the 3rd argument (Length) is required in the Excel Worksheet version of the function, whereas it’s optional in the VBA Mid function.

 Check out my tutorials on other string manipulation functions to quench your thirst for more VBA knowledge!

-I want to thank all my readers who have already subscribed to my free wellsrPRO VBA Training Program and I encourage you to go ahead and subscribe if you haven’t done so.
+I want to thank all my readers who have already subscribed to my free wellsrPRO VBA Training Program and I encourage you to go ahead and subscribe using the form below if you haven’t done so.
 You’ll love the great VBA content I send your way!